chakravarthi-kudumula/Superstore_Sales_Dashboard_using_PowerBI/README.md

 <p>This project involves creating a comprehensive sales dashboard using PowerBI, visualizing the performance of a superstore.
 The accompanying forecasting feature predicts sales for the next 15 days.
 The dataset, "Superstore_Sales_Dataset.csv," provides the necessary information for analysis and visualization.</p>

 <h2>Note: This is an interactive dashboard, allowing viewers to explore and analyze the data interactively.
-Feel free to click on various elements to get a deeper understanding of the insights presented.</h2>
+Feel free to Download and click on various elements to get a deeper understanding of the insights presented.</h2>
 <h3>Files</h3>

 <p>Superstore_Sales_Dataset.csv: Dataset containing sales data for the superstore.</p>